How to import furniture from china

 It’s important to note that the furniture industry in the north, as far as the ‘export market’ goes, is less developed.
 This translates that if you’re importing any upholstered product, fabric chairs, and sofas, it’s unlikely to encounter the need to source a supplier who can meet fire retardant standards.

-3. A Step-by-step Guide to Import Furniture from China
+3. A Step-by-step Guide to Import Furniture from China (Global Guide)

 In this section, we will be taking you through the step-by-step procedures to import furniture from China!